rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - discuss Rust on GH rust-lang org/Zulip/internals/Discord
 - publish a crate

-> TODO this question seems confusing as "failing" might be hard to interpret- shall we reword it?
-> **Have you completed or tried to complete any of the following?**
->
 > **Follow-up: How difficult was it to complete [task]?**
 >
 > **Justification** Captures not just those who tried and failed, but those who tried and succeeded.